maplibre/maplibre-navigation-ios/README.md

 # Migrating from v2 to v3

-Maplibre v3 allows you to start a navigation in an existing Map, so no modal ViewController needs to be presented over an existing map as before.
+MaplibreNavigation v3 allows you to start a navigation in an existing Map, so no modal ViewController needs to be presented over an existing map as before.
 This results in some breaking changes.

 ### Step 1: